hydro-sdk/hydro-sdk.io/blog/2021-05-20-mangling-dynamic-language-symbols.md

     }
 ```

 For anonymous closures, `ts2hc` simply names them "anonymous_closure".
 In order to uniquely identify anonymous closures (or any nested function declarations), a [dominator analysis](https://en.wikipedia.org/wiki/Dominator_(graph_theory)) with respect to the declaration order of every function is performed.
-The mangled name of the immediate dominator as well as the mangled names of every member of the dominance frontier of each function are prefixed to its mangled name.
-For the anonymous closure in the example above, it results in the following mangled name:
+The dominance frontier of the root function (in our case, `CounterApp.build`) forms a directed acyclic graph.
+A walk along the transitive reduction of the dominance frontier from the root function to a given child defines the ordering of the mangled names that child needs to include in order to be unique.

+ For the anonymous closure in `CounterApp.build` above, this yields the following:
 ```
 _Lae3eafcf842016833530caebe7755167b0866b5ac96416b45848c6fc6d65c58f::CounterApp.prototype.build::self::0::anonymous_closure::0
 ```